takaakit/astah-pro-mcp/README.md

 ```
 </details>

-As of November 21, 2025, [this issue](https://github.com/google-gemini/gemini-cli/issues/13142) prevents the Gemini CLI from connecting.
+> *Note:* As of November 21, 2025, [this issue](https://github.com/google-gemini/gemini-cli/issues/13142) prevents the Gemini CLI from connecting.
 Later, we confirmed that the issue has been improved in Gemini CLI *v0.19.0-preview.0*.

 #### Cursor